-When a UE is switched on, a public land mobile network (PLMN) is selected by NAS.
+When a UE is switched on and does not operate in SNPN access mode, a public land mobile network (PLMN) is selected by NAS.
 For the selected PLMN, associated RAT(s) may be set, as specified in TS 23.122 [9].
 The NAS shall provide a list of equivalent PLMNs, if available, that the AS shall use for cell selection and cell reselection.

+When a UE is switched on and operates in SNPN access mode, a Stand-alone Non-Public Network (SNPN) is selected by NAS.

-With cell selection, the UE searches for a suitable cell of the selected PLMN, chooses that cell to provide available services, and monitors its control channel.
+With cell selection, the UE searches for a suitable cell of the selected network, chooses that cell to provide available services, and monitors its control channel.
 This procedure is defined as "camping on the cell".

 The UE shall, if necessary, then register its presence, by means of a NAS registration procedure, in the tracking area of the chosen cell.
-As an outcome of a successful Location Registration, the selected PLMN then becomes the registered PLMN, as specified in TS 23.122 [9].
+As an outcome of a successful Location Registration, the selected network then becomes the registered network, as specified in TS 23.122 [9].